Prospect Creek cycleway

 The Prospect Creek cycleway is a 7.3 km shared-use path for cyclists and pedestrians in Sydney, New South Wales, Australia that is generally aligned with Prospect Creek and the surrounding swamp oak forest.
 Also known as Prospect Creek Recreational Shared Cycle Path and Prospect Creek Corridor Cycleway, the cycleway links to the Cumberland City Council network and Fairfield CBD from Fairfield Road in the southeast to the Prospect Nature Reserve in the northwest.

 Predominantly off-road and within a riparian zone, its western terminus lies at Widemere Road in Wetherill Park and the eastern terminus is at Ace Avenue in Fairfield.
 A parallel path begins from Cumberland Highway at Smithfield.

 History

-The track that traverses the northern strip of Rosford Street Reserve, from Gipps Road to Long Street Road (at Long Street Park), was the first route established in the late 1980s.
-During the mid 1990s, the cycleway/walkway was extended to the southeast, from Long Park to Cumberland Highway near Kenyons Bridge at Smithfield.
-Later, by the early 2000s, the main route and the parallel route (south of creek) were finally expanded to Fairfield Road, Fairfield, with the southern route having accessways from the suburban streets in the northern outskirts of Fairfield.
+The track traversing the northern section of Rosford Street Reserve, between Gipps Road and Long Street Road at Long Street Park, was the first section established in the late 1980s.
+During the mid-1990s, the cycleway and walkway were extended southeast from Long Street Park to the Cumberland Highway, near Kenyons Bridge in Smithfield.
+By the early 2000s, the main route and a parallel route south of the creek had been extended to Fairfield Road in Fairfield, with the southern route providing access from residential streets on the northern outskirts of the suburb.